-Student Support Services and the Fr.
+The Compass Center and the Fr.
 Leonard Alvey Library have computers with large screen and the Kurzweil-3000 program which allows for text-to-voice and voice-to text recognition.
 The Curriculum Resource Center also has Read Write Gold installed on its computers.
 Textbooks can be ordered through Recordings for the Blind and Dyslexic at a minimal cost ($100 a year in 2008-09).

 Brescia University does not offer any scholarships/grants specifically for students with disabilities, but you should check with Vocational Rehabilitation in your area for the availability of college funds.

 In accordance with Titles VI and IX, the Rehabilitation Act of 1973, the Vietnam Era Veterans Readjustment Assistance Act of 1974, the Age Discriminations in Employment Act of 1967, and the Americans with Disabilities Act of 1990, Brescia University will not discriminate on the basis of race, color, creed, religion, ancestry, national origin, sex, disability, marital status, veteran status, or status with regard to public assistance.